April 2026

 Harran, May 2026

-We left Sanliurfa, and the coach took us to Harran.
-At this once walled city, an ancient fortress had been built and the Turkish government was working on restoring the castle.
-Harran is famous for its houses with strange looking strange looking chimneys.
+We left Sanliurfa and the coach took us to Harran.
+Once, in ancient times this was a walled city with a fortress.
+Today, the Turkish government was working on restoring the castle.
+Harran is famous for its strange looking houses with chimneys.
 As we arrived, a wedding in the village was taking place.

 Harran, May 2026